On Your Radar: Artwork and titling

 The album cover features the band from shoulders up, with a white and grey background.
 In an interview with Capital FM about the new album's artwork, the group stated "We can't tell you [the name] yet, but we just made the final approval of our album cover.
 You won't know what to expect because its so different.
 We are all naked for a start!"
 The group chose to go naked for the album cover due to "feeling exposed" as having written the majority of the album themselves, stating it will be a lot more personal than the previous three albums.
 It was confirmed on 29 September 2011 that the album would be titled On Your Radar, a lyric taken from the album's second single "All Fired Up".
 They also revealed that the artwork for the album would be released a week from 29 September 2011.
 The album cover was taken by Elisabeth Hoff.
-The band's logo is designed by an design studio titled Zip, which is featured on the album cover's image above the band.
+The band's logo is designed by a design studio titled Zip, which is featured on the album cover's image above the band.

 Composition and recording

-"Our new album’s going to be a lot sexier than our old one, it's definitely a different sound, we’re really excited about it, We’ve all grown up a bit now and that shows.
-It's also a lot more R&B than anything we’ve done before, it's a very cool.
+"Our new album's going to be a lot sexier than our old one, it's definitely a different sound, we're really excited about it, We've all grown up a bit now and that shows.
+It's also a lot more R&B than anything we've done before, it's a very cool.
 Every time I think about the new single Notorious it makes me want to dance."